 Provides instruction and practice for advanced administrative support skills in the medical office.
-Topics include: payroll, banking, fee schedules, credit and collections, patient and insurance billing, bookkeeping, and coding.
-This course is the second in a three-part series for the Associate of Applied Science degree in Administrative Support or Medical Assisting.
-It is also required for the certificate of proficiency in Medical Assisting.
+Topics include: payroll, banking, fee schedules, credit and collections, patient and insurance billing, bookkeeping, coding, and professional communication.

 Prerequisites: ENGL 099 (was ENGL 100) or TECH 105 or instructor permission, MATH 079 or TECH 079 or instructor permission, and BTEC 171, each with a grade of C or better.